TouK/nussknacker-helm/src/README.md

   - `k8sDeploymentConfig` - here you can specify your own k8s runtime deployment yaml config in `streaming-lite` and `request-response` modes
   - `requestResponse` - here you can specify `servicePort` and `ingress` configuration for deployed scenarios on k8s when running in `request-response` mode

-Yaml keys expected by Nussknacker to be in the form of nested yaml structures in Values file are converted to json; check the chart implementation if in doubt.
+Yaml keys expected by Nussknacker to be in the form of nested yaml structures in the Values file are converted to json; check the chart implementation if in doubt.

 Please note that not all configurations are one-to-one mapped to Values key names and that in few cases Values key names are different from configuration keys names.